epaillas/densitysplit/README.md

 ### Usage

 The easiest way to run the pipeline is through the stand-alone code provided in the `bin` directory, which takes a `params.yaml` configuration file as an input.
-Alternatively, you can import the code as a Python package and run individual parts of the pipeline as you wish.
+Alternatively, you can import the code as a Python package and run individual parts of the pipeline, which is more suitable if you need to run the code on several simulations.
 Usage examples are shown in the `examples` directory.